adobe-research/theseus/README.md

 Download & Install
 ------------------

-Theseus works with Brackets as of Sprint 21.
+Theseus works with Brackets on OS X as of Sprint 21.
+It should work on Windows shortly.

 Download version 0.1: https://s3.amazonaws.com/alltom/theseus/theseus-0.1.0.zip (1.7 MB)